-On an ongoing basis, we will produce material such as captioned photos, videos, social media content, dynamic graphs, illustrations, presentations, and press releases highlighting the ecology and natural history of white-tailed deer and their predators in northern Minnesota.
+On at least a monthly basis, we will produce material such as captioned photos, videos, social media content, dynamic graphs, illustrations, presentations, and press releases highlighting the ecology and natural history of white-tailed deer and their predators in northern Minnesota.
+We will post information at least monthly to at least two social media outlets.
 Deer hunting, and the effects that predators have on deer populations, are major topics of interest to the general public, yet they are also topics rife with misinformation and disinformation.
-We will collaborate with partners to develop evidence-based educational and outreach materials that will collectively increase public awareness and knowledge of key aspects of white-tailed deer ecology.
-This includes presenting information and project results in public forums and seminars with residents near our study area and throughout the state of Minnesota.
+We will collaborate with partners (e.g. International Wolf Center) to develop evidence-based educational and outreach materials that will collectively increase public awareness and knowledge of key aspects of white-tailed deer ecology.
+This includes presenting seminars and project results in public forums annually.